 I have also become a better scientist through mentorship, as I learn through teaching and am reminded of the passion and deep interest that first brought me to astronomy.

-Throughout my time at the CfA, I worked with the Harvard-MIT Science Research Mentoring Program (SRMP).
-The SRMP is a program in which 12 high school students from the public Cambridge Ridge and Latin School conduct research projects with scientists at the CfA and MIT.
+I have been actively involved in the mentorship of high school research projects for students from underserved communities since 2018.
+The Harvard SRMP is a program in which 10-15 high school students from the public Cambridge Ridge and Latin School conduct research projects with scientists at the CfA and MIT.

 There are various ways to evaluate the success of such a program, and all inherantly have their own flaws.
 I am most excited and proud by two facts: (1) the number of applicants for the program grew from 16 students to 42 students from 2020 to 2023 and (2) research by students in the SRMP program has been recognized via co-authorship of refereed papers in (at least) 6 cases!

 I am in the process of developing a similar program at Columbia, with an anticipate start in Fall 2024.

 I have been lucky to serve in many roles in my time with the Harvard SRMP:

 - Project Mentor (3 students studying exoplanet TTVs) from 2022-2023